mikecapsio/texturefast-docs/docs/top-ai-texture-generators.md

 TextureFast is designed specifically for the texturing step.
 You bring a UV-unwrapped GLB, GLTF, OBJ, or FBX model, describe the material, and generate a Base Color texture.
-You can preview the result on the model before downloading the full available PBR map set.
+You can preview the result on the model before downloading the full PBR map set.

 The current PBR extraction workflow provides: